Backpropagation in hyperbolic chaos via adjoint shadowing: Adjoint shadowing for discrete-time

 The expansion of the shadowing covector in (b) is the `split-propagate' scheme applied on covectors.
 That is, first decompose $\om$ according to the adjoint hyperbolicity, propagate stable components to the past, unstable components to the future; then $\nu$ is the summation of the covectors propagated to the step of interest.
 This is similar to the conventional adjoint solution, $\nu'$, which is the sum of $\om$ from only the future.
 Both procedures are illustrated in figure~\ref{f:nu}.

 The characterization in (c) is very similar to the conventional adjoint method.
 The governing equation is the same, and the only difference is the extra boundedness requirement.
-Boundedness is free in stable systems where all perturbations decay; in chaotic cases boundedness costs extra, though still a lot less than other sensitivity methods.
-When $\om=d\Phi$, the product of $\nu'$ and $X$ gives the conventional sensitivity in stable systems; the product of $\nu$ and $X$ gives the shadowing contribution of linear responses: this is (a).
+Boundedness is free in stable systems where all perturbations decay; in chaos boundedness requires more cost to achieve.
+The similarity indicates that the adjoint shadowing covector is also related to the parameter derivatives of the dynamical system, which shall be more clear once we introduce the physical measure.

+\begin{proof} (b) $\Rightarrow$ (c). $\nu$ is bounded on the entire attractor $K$ and on every orbit, due to the exponential decay in the adjoint hyperbolicity.
+For the governing equation,

+(c) $\Rightarrow$ (b).
+For uniqueness, pick any orbit and any two bounded inhomogeneous adjoint solutions, and let $\nu''$ be their difference.
+Then $\nu''$ is a bounded homogeneous adjoint solution.
+If $\nu''$ is not zero, then it grows exponentially fast either in the positive or negative time direction, so $\nu''$ can not be bounded.